a-stanisz/ts-full-stack-ref-monorepo/README.md

 This Node.js project is structured as a monorepo using [Turborepo](https://turborepo.org/docs), around [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) feature.

-The root directory contains root-level *package.json* (and *package-lock.json*), *libraries* and *services* directories, empty *index.ts* file for *tsc* (TypeScript build-in compiler) not to complain, ** this README **, LICENSE and configuration files/dirs.
+The root directory contains root-level *package.json* (and *package-lock.json*), *libraries* and *services* directories, empty *index.ts* file for *tsc* (TypeScript build-in compiler) not to complain, this README, LICENSE and configuration files/dirs.

 Each directory containing its own *package.json* is a package.
-For the purpose of this project these are universaly referred as *components*.
+For the purpose of this project, these are universally referred to as *components*.

+### 📚 Libraries

-The common utilities are meant to live under *libraries* directory.
-It contains common functionalities within separate components (like logger) for reusability.
-These are to be commonly used by any other component.
+Under *libraries* directory common functionalities lives, wrapped as separate components (like logger) for reusability.
+These are meant to be commonly used by any other component.

+Each library component is structured only as complex as reasonably necessary, meaning is it likely to be and remain fairly simple since not needing to scale up.

+### ⚙ Services

 The microservices/apps/APIs are meant to live under *services* directory.

-Each library-component is structured only as complex as reasonably necessary, meaning is it likely to be and remain fairly simple.

-Each service-component will be structured following "3-Tiers" architectural pattern for the purpose to meet the design principle of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), easing further scaling-up.
+Each service component will be structured following the "3-Tiers" architectural pattern to meet the design principle of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), easing further scaling-up.

 It means it contains 3 separate layers:

-- 1st layer: "entry-points", where the control flow starts and requests come-in.
-An example component is meant to has a REST API there.
-The API receives requests, perform authentication, extract the payload and pass the control to the next layer.
+- 1st layer: "entry-points", where the control flow starts and requests come in.
+An example component is meant to have a REST API there.
+The API receives requests, performs authentication, extracts the payload, and passes the control to the next layer.

 - 2nd layer: "domain" (TBD), where the business logic of an app is defined, following the principle of [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).
 It can serve any kind of entry-points, being agnostic of the caller.
 It may call other services.
 It is also to interact with a database, which is done through the next layer.

 - 3rd layer: "data-access" ([DAL](https://en.wikipedia.org/wiki/Data_access_layer)) (TBD), where all database interaction is meant to be defined and configured.
-It also defines objects model with ORM.
+It also defines the object model with ORM.

 ## 🤖🛠️ Technologies and tools